Quicken Windows Help

 What if I use multiple Quicken data files?

-Will this work if Chrome is not running during OSU?
+Will this work if my browser is not running during OSU?

-If Chrome is not open, the extension cannot retrieve orders during the 24-hour auto-retrieval window.
-The extension attempts to pull the latest orders the next time Chrome is launched.
-For best results, keep Chrome running so orders are available when OSU runs.
+If your browser is not open, the extension cannot retrieve orders during the 24-hour auto-retrieval window.
+The extension attempts to pull the latest orders the next time you open your browser.
+For best results, keep your browser running so orders are available when OSU runs.

 What if I do not want item details added to the memo field?